Code-Institute-Submissions/The-Atmintis-Game/README.md

 The game is for children (and their parents) who would like to learn to count in Lithuanian or English.
 The easy to use interface features timers, graphics and sounds that make learning fun, encouraging repetition which will aid retention of the concepts.

 The game is designed to be played on a desktop computer or laptop, not mobile devices.
-The screen is responsive (mobile first) but the user experience is important, seeing all cards needs a larger screen.
+The screen is responsive (mobile first) but the user experience is important, and seeing all cards needs a larger screen.

 *Who are the users - in order*